AviNissimHart/JmeterPokeAPI/README.md

 secondly because it is considered good practice.
 It also helps to ensure everything is run in the sequence it should.
 I used assertions for JSON to ensure correct data is returned, and response assertions for tests where no actual data would be returned e.g. delete.

-I am about to start trying out using timers to see if i can prevent the errors occurring......
+I am about to start trying out using timers to see if i can prevent the errors occurring.

+UPDATE:
+Having added simple timers to each simple controller - not on load test as it gave me no errors - i found that my errors were reduced significanlty for spike, stress and soak.
+Spike now had no errors and stress & soak had less than 0.32% of errors.

+That being said, i found my throughput being reduced significantly which i will investigate tomorrow if we have time.